Neurological Conditions & Symptoms

 Following chronic pain, spasticity is the most researched indication of the cannabis plant, with relatively strong evidence for the efficacy of cannabis in spasticity management.
 Cannabis has a potential dual action in spasticity – relieving muscle spasms but also reducing the pain these spasms cause.

-MS is one of the main conditions for which medical cannabis trials have proved promising, but medical cannabis can also be used as a spasticity treatment generally for conditions like brain and spinal cord injuries, stroke and Motor Neurone Disease.
+Another condition for which medical cannabis trials have proved particularly promising is MS. However, medical cannabis can also be used to treat a wide range of other neurological conditions, for instance brain and spinal cord injuries, stroke and Motor Neurone Disease.

 If you satisfy the following conditions, you will be eligible to meet with one of our consultants: